grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 To the right; a sizable fleet of Goosander.
 Perhaps our Smew is amongst them?
 Yes indeed!
-In the sunlight, too, and without the tedious frequency of diving that would make it difficult to get everyone on to.
-Which is a relief, because despite the sunshine, we're all desperate to get back to the car.
+In the sunlight, too, and without the tedious frequency of diving that would make it difficult to get everyone on to it.
+Which is a relief, because despite the sunshine, we're all keen to get back to the car.

 Only a brief sojourn at the Wigborough Road causeway to take a closer look